AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Features**

 - `$replace` rules apply to any text response, but will not apply to binary (`media`, `image`, `object`, etc.).
-- `$replace` rules do not apply if the size of the original response is more than 3MB.
+- `$replace` rules do not apply if the size of the original response is more than 10 MB.
 - `$replace` rules have a higher priority than other basic rules (**including** exception rules).
 So if a request corresponds to two different rules one of which has the `$replace` modifier, this rule will be applied.
 - Document-level exception rules with `$content` or `$document` modifiers do disable `$replace` rules for requests matching them.
 - Other document-level exception rules (`$generichide`, `$elemhide` or `$jsinject` modifiers) are applied alongside `$replace` rules.
 It means that you can modify the page content with a `$replace` rule and disable cosmetic rules there at the same time.